 3. Zoho CRM — Best Value

 Zoho CRM punches above its price point.
-The free plan covers up to three users, and paid plans start at $14/user/month.
+The free plan is useful for very small teams, and paid tiers are usually positioned below the comparable HubSpot and Salesforce tiers.
 It includes contact management, lead scoring, workflow automation, and a surprisingly capable AI assistant (Zia) at tiers where competitors charge significantly more.
 The interface is less polished than HubSpot or Pipedrive, and the feature breadth can feel overwhelming at first — but for a budget-conscious team that wants proper automation without a Professional-tier bill, Zoho CRM is hard to beat on pure value.

 4. Monday CRM — Best for Visual Teams